awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + Resolved an issue that sometimes resulted in the data related to agent Auxiliary states were incorrectly overwritten\.

 ### API<a name="oct18-api"></a>
-+ Resolved an issue where the `GetCurrentMetrics` operation returned the metric `OLDEST_CONTACT_AGE` was returned in milliseconds instead of seconds\.
++ Resolved an issue where the `GetCurrentMetrics` operation returned the metric `OLDEST_CONTACT_AGE` in milliseconds instead of seconds\.

 ## September 2018 Updates<a name="sep18-release-notes"></a>